 System Administrators can log in to Project Insight using your normal Project Insight Credentials.
-To Configure SSO go to System Configuration under the Administration Panel and select the Security Tab.
+To Configure SSO go to Add-Ons and to the "Get More Add-Ons" and look for the "Single Sign-On (SSO) with SAML Protocol" add-on.
+Install it and hit configure.

 Three SSO Configurations are provided which allow you to utilize up to three custom Identity Providers (IdP) for Single Sign-On Authentication.
 The first SSO Configuration is shown below.